 - Successfully complete a minimum of thirty (30) credit hours in the approved curricula.
-Students earning a second grade of "C" will be dropped from the degree program, regardless of the GPA.
+Only one (1) grade of "C" may be included in the computation for degree completion.
 See Academic Performance (p.
-24) and Degree Candidacy/Graduation Requirements (p.
-26). - 2.
+26) and Degree Candidacy/Graduation Requirements (p.
+27). - 2.
 Successfully complete the final project, recital or thesis - 3.
 Successfully pass a comprehensive exam in the area of emphasis - 4.
 Once the student has completed all course work and comprehensive exams, three (3) years (maximum) are allowed for the completion of the thesis, recital or project.
 Students not completing this requirement within the three-year period may be required to complete additional course work.